 - harvesting, and so on.

 Flower days arrive as the moon passes the constellations of Libra, Aquarius and Gemini.
-This is a good time to tend to plants that are grown for their flowers, including certain shrubs and trees, and perennials and annuals like cauliflowers and artichokes.
+This is a good time to tend to plants that are grown for their flowers, including certain shrubs and trees.
+It's also the best time to tackle various perennial and annual crops such as cauliflowers and artichokes.
 On flower days you can do tasks like:

 - re-potting, and so on.

 Leaf days occur when the waning moon comes into contact with Scorpio, Cancer and Pisces.
-This is the ideal time to concentrate on plants grown for their green vegetation or foliage, such as lawns, vegetables with edible leaves such as celery and leeks, and other green plants.
+This is the ideal time to concentrate on plants grown for their foliage including lawns, vegetables with edible leaves such as celery and leeks, and other green plants.
 Recommended activities during this time include:

 - preparing the soil for planting;